mrberns1/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
 No it will not, it is continuous and requires control+c to exit.
+Also, the prefetch_count=1 so it will continue

 ## Ready for Work